forfudan/MojoMiji/src/docs/start/hello.md

 ::: tip Two commands

-`magic run mojo file.mojo` is actually a short cut for the following two commands.
+`pixi run mojo file.mojo` is actually a short cut for the following two commands.
 You can try yourself:

 ```bash
 pixi run mojo build src/hello.mojo  # Compile the Mojo file